For Faculty

 Tutors cannot help students with take-home tests or actual questions from homework assignments/lab reports.
 This includes completing or correcting an assignment for or with a student.
 However, tutors can help students understand the content of a homework assignment or lab report by providing similar examples.
 Tutors may also help students learn studying techniques in order to prepare for a test.

-What can students and tutors do in Blackboard Collaborate Ultra sessions?
+What can students and tutors do in Zoom sessions?

-In live distance tutoring sessions in Blackboard Collaborate Ultra, students and tutors can talk using audio and (if desired) video, chat, share files, share screens, and use the whiteboard.
-CTAS tutors receive extensive training and practice in using Blackboard Collaborate Ultra's many features.
+In live distance tutoring sessions in Zoom, students and tutors can talk using audio and (if desired) video, chat, share files, share screens, and use the whiteboard.
+CTAS tutors receive extensive training and practice in using Zoom's many features.
 In addition, we have tech support staff available if needed during the sessions, and instructional videos and tipsheets for students on our website.

 How are CTAS tutors trained?
 What education level do they have?